Rajnath Singh calls on Macron; discusses India-France defence ties

 Defence Minister Rajnath Singh called on French President Emmanuel Macron here on Tuesday and the two leaders discussed stronger India-France defence and strategic ties during their "very warm and productive" meeting.
 Singh arrived in France on Monday for an official handover ceremony of the first Rafale fighter jet acquired by the Indian Air Force (IAF).

-Arrangements have also been made for a traditional Shastra Puja, or weapons' worship which forms part of Dussehra celebrations and this year also marks Air Force Day - IAF's 87th anniversary.
+"It is indeed a great honour to be able to fly in this new fighter jet," said 68-year-old Singh, just before take off.
+On September 19, Singh flew in the Tejas fighter aircraft from the HAL airport in Bengaluru, becoming the first defence minister to fly in the indigenously-built light combat aircraft (LCA).

+The ceremony coincided with the foundation day of the Indian Air Force as well as the Dussehra celebrations.
 "Greetings to all IAF personnel and their families on the 87th IAF Day," Singh tweeted.

 India had ordered 36 Rafale fighter jets from France in a deal worth Rs 59,000 crore in September 2016.
 While the formal handover ceremony takes place this week, the first batch of four Rafale jets will fly to their home base in India by May 2020.
 All 36 jets are expected to arrive in India by September 2022, for which the IAF has been reportedly undertaking preparations, including readying required infrastructure and training of pilots.